 By protecting the areas surrounding national parks, the U.S. can build resilient landscapes that prevent the worst effects of climate change and species loss.
-But we must act soon to save these important lands and waters.

 National parks are at the forefront of the climate crisis, warming at twice the rate as the rest of the country and enduring severe threats to the very things that make them special, from their glaciers to their historic artifacts to their beloved namesake trees.
 But many national parks are also part of broader landscapes that can help the U.S. fight climate change and species loss — if we act soon to protect them.